smoes-prime/stackbit-theme-fresh/content/posts/best-waves-surfing-spain.md

 ---
 title: Best Waves - Surfing In Spain
-subtitle: >-
-    A intresting tale about Surfing
+subtitle: A intresting tale about Surfing
 excerpt: >-
   Surfing is a surface water sport in which the wave rider, referred to as a surfer, rides on the forward or deep face of a moving wave, which is usually carrying the surfer towards the shore.
-date: 2018-01-15
+date: '2018-01-15'
 thumb_img_path: images/4.jpg
 content_img_path: images/4.jpg
-template: post
+layout: post
 ---

 Photo by [George Sultan.](https://www.pexels.com/photo/three-person-about-to-surf-1768784/)